ThinkRedstone/Campaign/random.md

 Naru turns on the world, Abbadon-style, turning into the Punishing Light, the god of Retribution, and its up to our party and the order of blades to kill him.

+## Lush Cave Inspired Area:

+A desolate landscape, full of monsters.
+Possibly a rocky and cracked region, similar to the Shattered Plains, only cold and full of monsters above ground.
+The party gets chased by monsters through it, and find solace in a lush cave, a solace in their hard travels.